ChimeHQ/LanguageServerProtocol/README.md

 ]
 ```

+## Extra Features

+For the most part, this library strives to be a straightfoward version of the spec in Swift.
+There are a few places, however, where it just makes sense to pull in some extra functionality.

+### Snippet

+This type makes it easier to interpret the contents of completion results.

+### SemanticTokenRepresentation

+This is an actor that handles requestig and decoding semantic token information.

 ## Supported Features

 The LSP [specification](https://microsoft.github.io/language-server-protocol/specification) is large, and this library currently does not implement it all.
 The intention is to support the 3.x specification, but be as backwards-compatible as possible with pre-3.0 servers.